NEISD & ESSER III

 The other 80% may be spent in a variety of other ways to help support the safe opening of schools and continuity of learning.

-TEA has released two-thirds of the total allocation to Texas School Districts.
-The remaining one-third will be made available upon the USDE’s approval of the states spending plan.
+TEA initially released two-thirds of the total allocation to Texas School Districts.
+The remaining one-third was made available after the USDE approved the state's spending plan.

 How did the District engage with stakeholders?

 NEISD conducted focus group meetings and a community survey to gather input from stakeholders during the development of the ESSER III Use of Funds plan.
 The focus group meetings were held with principals, teachers, teacher organizations, instructional staff, District leadership, and the District Safety and Security Committee.
 The community survey was open from June 14-22, 2021 and was completed by more than 11,000 respondents representing parents, students, teachers, school and district staff, administrators, businesses, non-profit organizations as well as stakeholders representing children with disabilities, English Learners, children in foster care, children experiencing homelessness, and other underserved students.
 Survey results can be accessed here.
 Additionally, a presentation was made during a public meeting of the District's Board of Trustees on July 22, 2021.

 How often will the District review its plans?